aplteam/MarkAPL/MarkAPL_CheatSheet.md

 [vector]: http://vector.co.uk "The well-respected Journal of the British APL Association"
 ~~~

-You can use the IDs then to inject the links into, say, a paragraph:
+You can use the IDs to inject the links into, say, a paragraph:

 ~~~
 This paragraph links to [][1], [][git] and [the APL Journal][vector].